CAREERS

 POSITION SUMMARY

-The ideal candidate is musically literate with a deep understanding and curiosity about experimental music practices.
-In concert with the mission of the Ensemble and the Artistic Director, the EP supports the creation of new works by living composers from diverse backgrounds and broad stylistic and methodological approaches.
+The ideal candidate is a musician or lover of music with a deep understanding and curiosity about experimental music practices and artistic creation.
+In concert with the mission of the Ensemble and the Artistic Director, the MCM leads communications efforts to help support the creation of new works by living composers from diverse backgrounds and broad stylistic approaches.

 REPORTING STRUCTURE

-This full-time position reports to the Executive Director and Artistic Director.
-The organization values collaboration, and this position will also be expected to work collaboratively across all departments to ensure that projects are executed according to their vision, and with attention to detail and quality.
-The EP has two direct reports: the Technical Director (full-time) and the Personnel Liaison & Librarian (part-time).
+This part-time position reports to the Executive Director.
+The organization values collaboration, and this position will be expected to work collaboratively across all departments to ensure that projects are executed according to their vision, and with attention to detail and quality.

 KEY RESPONSIBILITIES